What are Panic Attacks or Panic Disorder?

 What causes Panic Attacks or Panic Disorder?

+Panic attacks are a type of anxiety disorder.
 Panic Disorder appears in families, suggesting there is a genetic basis.
-Research indicates that certain nutritional deficiencies and possibly food additives are also associated with Panic Disorder.
+Panic attacks are also associated with a history of psychological trauma, and attacks may be triggered specifically by factors related to previous trauma.
+Panic attacks can also occur with seemingly no specific trigger.
 Specific medical conditions can be associated with panic attacks, including mitral valve prolapse, thyroid problems and hypoglycemia.
 Persons taking cocaine or methamphetamine, over-the-counter stimulants, or high levels of caffeine have an increased risk of having panic attacks.
 Stress is often a precipitating factor for panic attacks.
 Accordingly, Panic Disorder often arises during transitional periods in life such as graduating from college, changing jobs, divorce or even marriage and birth of a child.
 A history of physical or sexual abuse, or psychological trauma is associated with panic attacks.